deborahfaras/Mob-Robots/README.md

 # Mob-Robots

-The whole project can be run in the Jupyter notebook Projet Final.
+The whole project can be run in the Jupyter notebook `ProjetFinal.ipynb`.